JaccovanWijk/PassSafe/PROCESS.md

 * Then I fixed my ecryption and now it's ready for use!

 # Day 4 12 - 06 - 2018
 After some problems with nullpointers I figured out where the problem was (Uppercase/lowercase letters) and fixed it.
+Before I fixed it I looked at the way I wanted to close activities after intents.
+That way if you press the "Back" butten you won't end up somewhere you don't belong.

+# Day 5 13 - 06 - 2018
+Today I faced very little problems.
+I fixed the last nullpointers I could find and I made the login only possible with a verified email.
+I pushed a working version to git as my alpha v1.1.
+Sometimes my dectypt function does not work.
+I can't figure out why and what's causing it.
+Forcing the bug to appear does not work so I hope it's a one time errer.